LIS

 3. A mixed beverage restaurant licensee must have at least as many seats at tables as at counters.

-4. A mixed beverage restaurant licensee shall have food, cooked or prepared on the licensed premises, available for on-premises consumption until at least 30 minutes prior to an establishment's closing.
+4. A mixed beverage restaurant licensee shall have food cooked or prepared on the licensed premises available for on-premises consumption until at least 30 minutes prior to an establishment's closing.
 Such food shall be available in all areas of the licensed premises in which spirits are sold or served.
 This provision shall not apply to mixed beverage casino licensees.

-D. The board may grant a license to an establishment not meeting the qualifying figures in this section, provided the establishment otherwise is qualified under the applicable provisions of the Code of Virginia and this section, if it affirmatively appears that there is a substantial public demand for such an establishment and that the public convenience will be promoted by the issuance of the license.
+D. The authority may grant a license to an establishment not meeting the qualifying figures in this section, provided that the establishment otherwise is qualified under the applicable provisions of the Code of Virginia and this section, if it affirmatively appears that there is a substantial public demand for such an establishment and that the public convenience will be promoted by the issuance of the license.

-E. Notwithstanding subsections A through D of this section, the board may issue a temporary license for any of the retail operations in subsections A through D of this section.
+E. Notwithstanding subsections A through D of this section, the authority may issue a temporary license for any of the retail operations in subsections A through D of this section.
 Such licenses may be issued only after application has been filed in accordance with § 4.1-230 of the Code of Virginia, and in cases where the sole objection to issuance of a license is that the establishment will not be qualified in terms of the sale of food or edible items.
-If a temporary license is issued, the board shall conduct an audit of the business after a reasonable period of operation not to exceed 180 days.
+If a temporary license is issued, the authority shall conduct an audit of the business after a reasonable period of operation not to exceed 180 days.
 Should the business be qualified, the license applied for may be issued.
 If the business is not qualified, the application will become the subject of a hearing if the applicant so desires.
 No further temporary license shall be issued to the applicant or to any other person with respect to the establishment for a period of one year from expiration and, once the application becomes the subject of a hearing, no temporary license may be issued.

-G. Limited mixed beverage licenses may be granted to persons operating restaurants as defined in § 4.1-100 of the Code of Virginia, provided that food is regularly sold at substantially all hours that alcoholic beverages are offered for sale, and the total monthly food sales of food cooked or prepared on the premises for consumption in dining areas and other designated areas on the premises are not less than $2,000.
+G. Limited mixed beverage licenses may be granted to persons operating restaurants as defined in § 4.1-100 of the Code of Virginia, provided that food is regularly sold at substantially all hours that alcoholic beverages are offered for sale and the total monthly food sales of food cooked or prepared on the premises for consumption in dining areas and other designated areas on the premises are not less than $2,000.

 Statutory Authority